Magic8763/TPMP/README.md

 Code for implementation of "A Framework of Two-phase Predictive Model Pricing for Revenue Maximization and Distribution Optimization".

 ## Prerequisites
-- Python3, NumPy, Pandas, Scikit-learn, Matplotlib, Pickle
+- Python3, NumPy, Pandas, Scikit-learn, Matplotlib

 ## Description
 **Program**